-Goldfish are some of the most widely studied and understood of all of the popular pet fish species, however, there are still a huge number of myths and misconceptions that cloud people’s understanding of them.
+Goldfish are some of the most widely studied and understood of all of the popular pet fish species.
+However, there are still a huge number of myths and misconceptions about them.

 For instance, do goldfish really only have a memory span of a few seconds?
 This is one of the most commonly stated goldfish “facts," and one that is totally inaccurate!